stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

     - imaginary axis: 600 points between -1.50 and 1.50

-If you've finished the assignment early you can opt to add more colour to your plot.
+If you've finished the assignment early you can opt to add more color to your plot.
 Take into account the speed of divergence and let that added bit of information influence the color of a point.
 Have fun!

 ## Checkpy